Kuuuube/tablet_binary_data_formats/docs/gd-xxxx-u/gd-xxxx-u.md

 - Proximity = 1 when a tool is inside proximity, 0 otherwise

+- ReportFlag = 1 when the report is a Mouse or Pen Report, 0 otherwise

-- ReportFlag = 0 when the report is a Tool Report, 1 otherwise
+- ToolReportFlag = 1 when the report is a Tool Report, 0 otherwise

+    When ToolReportFlag is 1, ReportFlag will always be 0

 - T = Tool